Code Analysis for C/C++ Overview

 This article applies to Visual Studio 2015.
 If you're looking for the latest Visual Studio documentation, use the version selector at the top left.
 We recommend upgrading to Visual Studio 2019.
 Download it here

-The C/C++ Code Analysis tool provides information about possible defects in your C/C++ source code.
-Common coding errors reported by the tool include buffer overruns, uninitialized memory, null pointer dereferences, and memory and resource leaks.
-The tool can also run checks against the C++ Core Guidelines.
+The C/C++ Code Analysis tool provides information to developers about possible defects in their C/C++ source code.
+Common coding errors reported by the tool include buffer overruns, un-initialized memory, null pointer dereferences, and memory and resource leaks.

 C:\>cl /analyze Sample.cpp